cshum/imagor-website/README.md

 ---

-Built with ❤️ for creators and professionals.
+Built with ❤️ for creators.